HewlettPackard/oneview-puppet/RESOURCES.md

 * `found` - Searches for `oneview_logical_switch` resources on the appliance (with or without specific filters) and prints the name and uri of matches to the standard output.
 * `refresh` - Reclaims the top-of-rack switches in a logical switch.
 * `update_credentials` - **DEPRECATED** This method will be removed on upcoming releases.
+* `get_internal_link_sets` - Gets a paginated collection of all internal-link-sets.
+Filters can be used to control the number of internal link sets that are returned.
+With no filters specified, the API returns all internal link sets.

 :exclamation: **NOTE:** The switches and their credentials must follow the declaration seen in the example file.
 The update via `present` ensurable is only valid for the Logical Switch name.
 To update its credentials, the `update_credentials` ensurable must be used.

+:warning: This resource type is only supported by the **C7000** hardware variant.

 Example file: [logical_switch.pp](examples/logical_switch.pp)